reserve-protocol/protocol/contracts/plugins/assets/bancor-v3/README.md

 This ratio is different from the `refPerTok`.

 Both surplus and default are expected and part of the normal operation of the pool.
-The pool default is a shortage of liquidity, it is different from collateral default.
+The pool default is a shortage of liquidity, it is **different from collateral default**.

 In case of default, the [protocol adds a fee on withdrawal][bancor-docs-withdrawal-fees].
 This is temporary and independent of the `refPerTok`.